auth0/docs/articles/server-platforms/nancyfx/01-login.md

 ${snippet(meta.snippets.setup)}

-The `RedirectOnLoginFailed` specifies the view that should be shown to an authenticated user when he tries to access a restricted view.
+The `RedirectOnLoginFailed` specifies the view that should be shown to an authenticated user when they try to access a restricted view.

 The `CookieName` allows you to set the name of the cookie that will be used to save the User information.

 The `UserIdentifier` lets you set an identifier for the user.
-This are the fields that are available to use right now:
+Currently, here are the fields that are available:

   * `userid`
   * `email`